 Get a sample report showing our regional, country and commodities data and analysis.

 Request a Trial

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The number of unemployed workers declined by 26,925 in April compared to March while the seasonally-adjusted unemployment rate fell to 17.6% from 18.2% in the previous month, according to data released by the Hellenic Statistical Authority (ELSTAT).
+The number of unemployed workers fell by 13,527 in February compared to January while the seasonally-adjusted unemployment rate inched down to 16.1% from the previous month’s revised 16.2% (previously reported: 16.4%), according to data released by the Hellenic Statistical Authority (ELSTAT).

-The IHS Markit manufacturing Purchasing Managers’ Index (PMI) dropped to 52.4 in June from 54.2 in May, the lowest level in nearly two years.
+The IHS Markit manufacturing Purchasing Managers’ Index (PMI) plummeted from 42.5 in March to 29.5 in April, marking the lowest reading since data collection began in May 1999.

 Greece: Industrial output contracts for fifth consecutive month in February before coronavirus impact